Kursk submarine disaster: Crew in ninth compartment

 Twenty-four men were assigned to compartments six through nine toward the rear of the boat.
 Of that number, 23 survived the two blasts and gathered in the small ninth compartment, which had an escape hatch.
-Captain-lieutenant Dmitri Kolesnikov, head of the turbine unit in the seventh department, and one of the three officers of his rank who survived the first explosion, apparently took charge.
+Captain-lieutenant Dmitri Kolesnikov, head of the turbine unit in the seventh compartment, and one of the three officers of his rank who survived the first explosion, apparently took charge.
 Emergency lighting was normally powered by batteries located in the first compartment which had been destroyed in the explosion, but the ninth compartment contained a number of independent emergency lights which apparently worked.

 Kolesnikov wrote two notes, parts of which were released by Vice-Admiral Motsak to the media for the first time on 27 October 2000.
 The first, written at 13:15, 1 hour and 45 minutes after the second explosion, contained a private note to his family, and on the reverse, information on their situation and the names of those in the ninth compartment.
 The handwriting appears normal, indicating the sailors still had some light.

 It's 13:15.
 All personnel from section six, seven, and eight have moved to section nine, 23 people are here.
 We feel bad, weakened by carbon dioxide ...
 Pressure is increasing in the compartment.
 If we head for the surface we won't survive the compression.
 We won't last more than a day. ...
 All personnel from sections six, seven, and eight have moved to section nine.
 We have made the decision because none of us can escape.

 Kolesnikov wrote the second note at 15:15.
 His writing was extremely difficult to read.

 It's dark here to write, but I'll try by feel.
 It seems like there are no chances, 10–20%.
 Let's hope that at least someone will read this.
 Here's the list of personnel from the other sections, who are now in the ninth and will attempt to get out.
 Regards to everybody, no need to despair.
 Kolesnikov.

 The newspaper Izvestia reported on 26 February 2001 that another note, written by Lt.
 Cmdr.
 Rashid Aryapov, had been recovered during the initial rescue operation.
 Aryapov held a senior position in the sixth compartment.
 The note was written on the page of a detective novel and wrapped in plastic.
 It was found in a pocket of his clothing after his body was recovered.

 Izvestia quoted unidentified naval officers who claimed that Aryapov wrote that the explosion was caused by "faults in the torpedo compartment, namely, the explosion of a torpedo on which the Kursk had to carry out tests".
 Izvestia also stated that Aryapov wrote that as a result of the explosions, the submarine was tossed violently about, and many crew members were injured by equipment that tore loose as a result.
 To the Russian public, it appeared that the Russian Navy was covering up its inability to rescue the trapped sailors.